On Istanbul streets, defiant Turks see U.S. hand behind lira crisis

 Erdogan’s supporters see less cause for alarm.

-“The government knows what it’s doing - the crisis rumors are creating false panic,” said Ahmet, a 30-year-old selling newspapers and cigarettes at a kiosk in Istanbul.
+“The government knows what it’s doing - the crisis rumours are creating false panic,” said Ahmet, a 30-year-old selling newspapers and cigarettes at a kiosk in Istanbul.

 “I think it’s good the newspapers aren’t making a big deal out of this.
 What good would it serve other than creating more panic?
 The government will do something when it’s necessary.”